beefysalad/GarPo/README.md

 |
 ```

 This enables classification of images between the `plastics` and `paper` data sets.
+Image Augmentation techniques have also been applied here to increase the dataset

 > Make sure to include multiple variants of the subject (side profiles, zoomed in images etc.), the more the images, the better is the result. sa kani diri kay wala pa nako apili og glass